Omar Amanat: Arrest and conviction

 In July 2016 Amanat was arrested as part of the conspiracy case against former technology IPTV company KIT Digital.
 Prosecutors asserted that Amanat with Kaleil Isaza Tuzman, Stephen E. Maiden and an unnamed individual used an investment vehicle controlled by Tuzman to purchase KIT Digital shares.
 Maiden was sentenced in February 2015 to seven years in prison on a separate matter; Tuzman served time in prison in Colombia and was extradited to the U.S. to face charges.
 Former Chief Financial Officer Robin Smyth pleaded guilty to criminal charges in March 2016 and has been assisting prosecutors.
 Amanat previously sued Tuzman asserting breach of contract.
 The fraud trial commenced in October 2017.
-The prosecution accused Omanat of "lies upon lies" in their opening statements in relation to the fraud allegations.
+The prosecution accused Omanat of lying in their opening statements.
 Defense lawyers accused the prosecution's star witness Stephen E Maiden of having high-ranking DOJ ties and of losing most of his funds money before investing in Kit.

-In December 2017, Amanat was found guilty of defrauding Kit investors along with his associate Kaleil Isaza Tuzman, the former KIT Digital CEO.
-Tuzman and Amanat had been accused of conspiring to inflate KIT's trading volume and share price between 2008 and 2011 in an effort to hide their devastating losses.
+In December 2017, Amanat was found guilty of defrauding Kit investors along with his associate Kaleil Isaza Tuzman.
+Tuzman and Amanat had been accused of conspiring to inflate KIT's trading volume and share price between 2008 and 2011 in an effort to hide their losses.
 The verdict came after 6 weeks of trial.
-Three government witnesses who pleaded guilty, including two former KIT executives and a disgraced hedge-fund founder, told jurors of related frauds being directed by Tuzman and Amanat in an effort to hide their disastrous investment losses.
+Three government witnesses who pleaded guilty, including two former KIT executives and a disgraced hedge-fund founder, told jurors of related frauds being directed by Tuzman and Amanat in an effort to hide their investment losses.

 On 19 August 2021, Amanat was sentenced to five years in federal prison and fined $175,000.
 The 44 months already served pre-sentencing would be credited toward this sentence.